 Finding the Right Attorney to Help with a Fire Truck Accident Lawsuit

 If you have been the victim of a fire truck crash, you do have legal recourse.
 While the process of pursuing a claim against the local government is complicated, with the right legal counsel, it can be done.
 Having an experienced attorney on your side after a fire truck accident can make all the difference.

 The lawyers at Fried Goldberg have extensive experience in dealing with truck accidents of all kinds, including collisions with fire trucks, dump trucks, and various other municipal vehicles.
 We understand the procedural ins-and-outs connected with these unique types of lawsuits.

 If you have suffered injuries from a fire engine accident, you may be entitled to legal recourse.
 Remedies may cover costs like hospital bills, lost wages, and other losses.
-Get in touch with us today at (404) 591-1800 for a free consultation to learn what your options are.
+Get in touch with us today at 877-591-1801 for a free consultation to learn what your options are.
 We’re here to ensure you get the best representation possible.
+Atlanta Truck Accident Attorney.